vsifiwe/xpence/README.md

 - NodeJS
 - NPM or Yarn

+### Live Testing

+- The backend is hosted on Heroku [on this link](https://xpence-django.herokuapp.com/)
+- This project is deployed on Heroku on [this link](https://x-press-publish.herokuapp.com).

 ### Local Machine testing

 You are going to have to setup both the backend.
 Don't worry, it is super easy.